 So, how does this all work?
 Inside your residential HVAC system, a special fluid called refrigerant absorbs heat from the air inside your home, turning from a liquid into a hot gas.
 This gas then travels to the condenser coils in your outdoor unit.
 A large fan pulls outside air and blows it across the coils.
 This airflow cools the hot refrigerant, causing it to turn back into a liquid.
 The now-cool liquid refrigerant cycles back inside to absorb more heat, and the process starts all over again.
 It’s a continuous loop that’s essential for cooling your home.

-The Way Coils Remove Heat from Your Home
+The Process of Pulling Heat From Your Home

 The condenser coil is designed with a large surface area, usually a series of thin metal fins, to release heat as efficiently as possible.
 When the hot refrigerant flows through the coil, this design allows the heat to dissipate quickly into the surrounding air.
 However, when a layer of dirt, dust, or grime builds up on those fins, it acts like an insulating blanket.
 This blanket traps the heat, making it much harder for the refrigerant to cool down.
 As a result, your AC has to run longer and harder to do its job, which is why regular service maintenance programs are so important.